lucky-sideburn/kubeinvaders/README.md

 - Check if the namespaces declared with helm config.target_namespace (e.g., config.target_namespace="namespace1\,namespace2") exist and contain some pods.
 - Check your browser's developer console for any failed HTTP requests (send them to luckysideburn[at]gmail[dot]com or open an issue on this repo).
-- Try using v1.9.6_debug and send logs to luckysideburn[at]gmail[dot]com or open an issue on this repo.
+- Try using latest_debug and send logs to luckysideburn[at]gmail[dot]com or open an issue on this repo.

 ## Prometheus Metrics